Report: 25 AR-15 Rifles Missing From Miami Police Department's Inventory

 The Miami Herald reports that five years ago nearly a dozen decades-old guns went missing from the property room.

-Those guns were never found, and whoever had them is not known.MORE NEWS: COVID In Florida: 2,482 New Cases, 22 Additional Deaths Reported Sunday
+Those guns were never found, and whoever had them is not known.MORE NEWS: Lauderhill PD Investigating Deadly Shooting

 “They’re going to be able to connect the dots, it’s just going to take some time to figure out where the fault lies,” said Kaplan.